 After you add the second Language, you will see the Best Practice dialog with hints about translating texts.

-After you click ok, you will see the Arrow and the Tooltip similar to those in the Getting Started Tutorial pointing to the Language Switcher.
+After you click OK, you will see the Arrow and the Tooltips, similar to those in the Getting Started Tutorial, which point to the Language Switcher.

-You will see the warning when you delete the Language Element since your site visitors cannot switch the site language.
+When you delete the Language Element, you will see a warning, as your site visitors cannot switch the Language.